mngugi/Algorithms-/README.md

 Sort the following Array [ 31,41,59,26,41, 58]

 One can use various sorting algorithms to sort the given array.
-One of the simplest and commonly used algorithms is the Bubble Sort algorithm.
+One of the simplest and most commonly used algorithms is the Bubble Sort algorithm.
 Here's how you can implement it:

 ``` python